oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Impersonating Resource Owner {#client-impersonating-resource-owner}

-Resource servers may make access control decisions based on the identity of a resource owner, for which an access token was issued, or based on the identity of a client in the client credentials grant.
+Resource servers may make access control decisions based on the identity of a resource owner for which an access token was issued, or based on the identity of a client in the client credentials grant.
 If both options are possible, depending on the details of the implementation, a client's identity may be mistaken for the identity of a resource owner.
 For example, if a client is able